42Crunch/resources/AzureCloud.md

 # Conclusion

 In this evaluation guide, we have seen how the 42Crunch API firewall can be easily configured from an OAS file, with no need to write specific rules or policies.
-The OAS file acts as a powerful whitelist, thanks to the audit service which helps you pinpoint and remediate security issues.Clean up
+The OAS file acts as a powerful whitelist, thanks to the audit service which helps you pinpoint and remediate security issues.

 # Clean Up